Home » Recipe Index » Chinese Recipes » Char Siu Pork (Chinese BBQ Pork) – Juicy, Easy Oven Recipe

 Notes

-• Place the pan on the middle rack of the oven to ensure even heat distribution and prevent the top of the pork from burning.
+Use the middle rack – Place the pork on the middle rack for even heat and to prevent the top from burning.

 Nutrition